1. How is the convention site chosen?

 Several reasons.
 The CCCC convention is largely a volunteer effort.
 It is coordinated by the officer elected as assistant chair approximately 16 months before the convention takes place (in other words, the officer elected in August will run the convention not the next spring, but the spring afterward).
 That officer begins work on the convention, drafting their convention call, about 30 days after they step into the position as assistant chair (in December following their election).

 From that moment forward, and especially after the convention that occurs a few months later, they are working in earnest on planning their convention.
 This includes visiting the site, recruiting a volunteer local committee (consisting of colleagues in the area), and planning local events and activities.
-In June, the convention chair travels to Urbana to work with NCTE staff on proposal review.
+In June/July, the convention chair works with NCTE staff on proposal review.
 At that point, the chair begins fitting the convention into the space available for the convention – because each convention is fit only to the available space, not to a generic space.
 Once this process begins, the investment of time, connections, and money has begun; each of those is lost if and when a convention is moved or cancelled.
 NCTE also signs contracts for space (convention and hotel) once a convention is sited.
 The contracts for these locations have cancellation penalties.
-Depending on the contracts, these penalties can be extremely expensive (hundreds of thousands of dollars).
+Depending on the contracts, these penalties can be extremely expensive (hundreds of thousands to over one million dollars).

 Any funds associated with cancellation come from the CCCC contingency fund, money set aside for transformational CCCC efforts and initiatives.
-(For instance: research grants, mentoring initiatives) A drop in CCCC’s budget could mean the loss or elimination of these efforts.
+A drop in CCCC’s budget could mean the loss or elimination of these efforts.
 It also inhibits CCCC’s and NCTE’s abilities to negotiate future contracts, since these contracts require that organizations have funds available in case of emergency cancellation.